 I take him in with my eyes.
 He’s a good enough specimen.
 His nose tells a lot about how much attention he received as a baby.
 I noticed his legs as he walked in earlier.
-Someone took their time to mould him after nature or god or whatever is in charge of these things was done with him.
+Someone definitely took their time to mould him after nature or god or whatever is in charge of these things was done with him.
 Not many people know it, but you have a reasonable level of influence in how many good features a child grows up to have.
 You just need to take as much as you can into your own hands.

-Asides that, however, the natural features aren’t bad either, and that’s the jackpot.
+Asides that, however, his natural features aren’t bad either, and that’s the jackpot.
 He has brick brown eyes that look like they ache to tell the truth.
 His dentition isn’t perfect enough to indicate that he ever used braces, but the way they fit when his lips curl up during a smile can make stars jealous that they don’t twinkle as bright.
 His jaw runs down from either side of his face and meet on a near straight line.
 His eyebrows are bushy and the hair there is a different texture from the woolly one on his head.
 Haircare products?
 Regardless, the black mane and occasional glistening of the oil he put in it looks like the night sky and the stars to beautify it.

 He is beautiful.
 I’m glad I can make this about primal instincts as well as getting what I want from him.